 4. Official Transcripts

 Applicants are asked to upload scanned copies of official transcripts from all post-secondary institutions attended (including transcript legend), “issued to student” transcripts are allowed.
-The scanned transcripts are to be uploaded to the on-line application system (one single file for each institution attended).
+The scanned transcripts are to be uploaded to the online application system (one single file for each institution attended).
 Students will be able to upload the transcript(s) after the application fee has been paid.
 Official transcripts will be requested from students who are short-listed for admission.
-You will be contacted by the department by March 2020 if official transcripts are needed (normally these requests go out in March).
+You will be contacted by the department if official transcripts are needed (normally these requests go out in March).
 Applicants who attended universities outside North America will be asked to provide notarized English translations to accompany all foreign documentation not written in English.

 For further information or advice please contact Natalia Krencil (email@example.com).